nest/nest-simulator/doc/contribute/coding_guidelines_cpp.rst

 Debugging and quality control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the assert macro intensively to check program invariants.
+Use the ``assert`` macro intensively to check program invariants.
-Support for a C++ unit-testing framework for fine grain testing of the
-functionality is planned.
-Until then create unit-tests with the supplied SLI
-and Python unit-testing infrastructure.
+Create expressive unit-tests using one of the supplied SLI and Python unit-testing
+infrastructure or the C++ testing framework based on Boost.

 Compiler
 ~~~~~~~~

 NEST compiles with any recent version of the `GNU C/C++ Compiler <https://gcc.gnu.org/>`_ ``gcc``.
-Support and limitation for further compilers is described in the :doc:`Installation Instructions <../installation/index>`
+Support for and limitations of other compilers is described in the :doc:`Installation Instructions <../installation/index>`

 Online reference documents